 In 1577 a restoration of the structure was attempted, but the degradation was not stopped, in 1786 the bell tower collapsed (it was high 36 meters) and then collapsed also the vaulted roof.

 The interior of the church, majestic and immense, has a Latin cross plan, with three aisles, and 16 columns with beautiful capitals.
-The arches are ogival with double archivolt.
-The transept ia to three aisles.
-The apse has six ogival monophores and two rose-windows that confer to all the architectonic structure an extraordinary sense of lightness and elegance.
+The arches are ogival with double archivolt, the transept has to three aisles.
+While the apse has six ogival monophores and two rose-windows that confer to all the architectonic structure an extraordinary sense of lightness and elegance.
 A large rose-windows, with rests of the decoration, is present in the right transept head.
 The flanks of the church have walls with monophore and double lancet windows.

 The Abbey of San Galgano, is one of the beautiful examples of the gothic Cistercians style in Italy, it conserve still today, although the damages of the time and perhaps just thanks to its evocative aspect of ruins, a solemn magnificence that leaves to realize the ancient beauty.